Towson University, HISTORY

-The College of Liberal Arts invites applications for a tenure-track, 10-month Assistant Professor in Urban History/Metropolitan Studies post-1800, in the Department of History beginning August 2018.
+The College of Liberal Arts invites applications for a tenure-track, 10-month Assistant Professor of Digital Humanities with a specialization in Environmental Humanities of any region or time period in the Department of History beginning August 2022.

 A Criminal Background Investigation is required for the hired candidate and the results may impact employment.

 The safety of our students, faculty, staff, and neighbors has been our top priority and the focus of every one of our decisions since the earliest days of the COVID-19 pandemic.
 The University System of Maryland (USM) has recently determined that mandating a COVID vaccine for all faculty, staff, and students at all schools in the USM is both a reasonable and necessary means of protecting our health and safety.
 As s prospective hire at TU, proof of your full COVID-19 vaccination must be demonstrated before you begin employment with the University.

 Please be sure to visit the Applicant Data Form to complete a voluntary on-line applicant data form.
 The information you provide will inform the university's affirmative action plan and is for statistical-related purposes only.
 The information will not be used for any other purpose.

 Towson University is an equal opportunity/affirmative action employer and has a strong institutional commitment to diversity, as detailed in A More Inclusive TU: Advancing Equity and Diversity (2020 – 25).
 TU is a national leader in inclusive excellence, the only institution in Maryland with zero achievement gap, and 68% growth in minority enrollment over the past 5 years.
 We encourage application from a variety of (dis)abilities, cultural, ethnic, race, sex, gender identity/expression, national origin, age, veteran status, color, religious, socio-economic, sexual orientation and belief backgrounds.

 Dr. Christian Koot-Chair